ludocode/onramp/core/cci/1-opc/README.md

 }
 ```

-This way we can create a `person_t` and access its fields using functions.
+This way we can create a `person_t` and access its members using functions.
 We can write somewhat natural-looking, though a bit object-oriented, code:

 ```c
 person_t* person = person_new("John Doe", 25);